SuperMix: Supervising the Mixing Data Augmentation: Supervised Mixing Augmentation

 \subsection{Supervised mixing}

-In the image classification task, information of categories is embedded in spatial patterns that describe the visual characteristics of each class.
-The performance of a DNN highly depends on how well it can exploit these spatial features to recognize categories.
-Therefore, we postulate that incorporating knowledge of a trained model (teacher) to identify and combine salient regions of multiple images can guide the target model (student) to learn more discriminative and generalizable features.
-Moreover, employing the supervision allows us to address the shortcomings of the blind mixing discussed in the previous section.

-Here, we develop a supervised method for mixing input images.
-Let $f^T=[f_0^T, \dots, f_{m-1}^T]^\top: \mathbb{R}^{W\times H \times C} \rightarrow [0, 1]^m$ denote the probability vector predicted by the teacher for $m$ classes.
-Our goal is to optimize the set of masks $M$ in Equation \ref{eq:mixaug} such that all salient regions in $X$, according to the knowledge of the teacher, be present in the mixed image, $\hat{x}$.
+Let $f^T: \mathbb{R}^{W\times H \times C} \rightarrow [0, 1]^n$ denote the probability vector predicted by the teacher (T) for $n$ classes and $f_i^T$ be the probability for the $i^{th}$ class.
+We optimize the set of masks $M$ in Equation \ref{eq:mixaug} such that all salient regions in $X$, according to the knowledge of the teacher, be present in the mixed image, $\hat{x}$.
 This can be interpreted as: $f^T(\hat{x})\approx \hat{y}$, where $\hat{y}$ is high for classes associated with images in $X$.
-Hence, we first formulate the target soft label, $\hat{y}$, computed in previous approaches \cite{zhang2017mixup,yun2019cutmix} for $k=2$ using the Beta distribution.
-We generalize this for $k\geq 2$ by sampling the mixing coefficients from the Dirichlet distribution.
+We formulate the target soft label, $\hat{y}$, computed in previous approaches \cite{zhang2017mixup,yun2019cutmix} for $k=2$ using the Beta distribution.
+We generalize for $k\geq 2$ by sampling the mixing coefficients from the Dirichlet distribution.
 Let $(r_0, \dots, r_{k-1})\sim \text{Dir}(\alpha)$ be a random sample from the symmetric multivariate Dirichlet distribution with parameter $\alpha$ and size $k$, we define the target soft label as: